 - Even those links that come from dubious sources, usually provide some link value.
 Anyone whose site has been hacked by creating thousands of pages enjoys the increase in domain authority!
 Be careful to ensure you’re not removing useful links.

-- Hiring a link removal company doesn’t guarantee any more success.
-These services are expensive and likely won’t make any better decisions regarding which links to remove than you will.
-Remove the links yourself, by following this guide.
+- Hiring a link removal company doesn’t guarantee success.
+These services are expensive and may not make any better decisions regarding which links to remove than you will.

 - If you are penalized, removing the offending link rarely removes Googles penalty.
 You’ll need to also disavow the link.